 In TestComplete, you can assign custom names to any object existing in the system.
 You do this by mapping object names in the Name Mapping repository.
 This makes tests easier to read and understand.

-When mapping object names, you also define a combination of properties to use to search for an object.
+When mapping object names, you also define various search criteria to locate an object.
 This makes the tests more stable and prone to changes in the tested application.

 Which name — mapped or full —TestComplete uses during the recording depends on whether the object is mapped.
 For mapped objects, TestComplete uses their mapped name (or alias).
 If the object is not mapped, TestComplete will use the full name.
 If Options > Engines > Name Mapping > Map object names automatically is enabled, TestComplete will map all objects with which you interact during the test recording automatically and use their alias to address them in tests.

-To learn more about name mapping, see About Name Mapping.
+To learn more about name mapping, see Name Mapping.